mnestorov/smarty-localization-popup/README.md

 ## Overview

-The Smarty Studio Localization Popup for WordPress is a plugin that displays a custom popup to users based on their geographical location using the IPData API.
+The **Smarty Studio - Localization Popup for WordPress** is a plugin that displays a custom popup to users based on their geographical location using the IPData API.
 The plugin allows you to dynamically display country-specific content, such as shipping options or localized content, with configurable text and design.

 ## Description